 Here are two of my favorite red light devices other than the FlexBeam.

-This device is best used if you are looking to focus on facial care, e.g. anti-aging.
+As explained in our Kineon MOVE+ Pro review, this device is best used if you are looking to focus on a specific part of the body, e.g. the knee or elbow.

 The MitoPRO 1500 is more expensive than the FlexBeam, but it is also more powerful.
 Unfortunately, it isn’t portable, as it is a large panel equipped with a stand and weighs 25 pounds.
 Instead of applying it directly to your skin, you position yourself six inches away from it.